 Time is your friend.

-Pick a point in time to begin telling your story, and then move forward in clearly marked steps.
+Pick a point in time to begin telling your story.
+Let the reader know when that time is.
+Then move forward through time, in clearly marked steps.
 If you jump forward a year between paragraphs, let us know.
-Otherwise, we have to guess if we’ve jumped forward an hour or a decade.
+Otherwise, we’ll have to guess if you’ve jumped forward an hour or a decade.
+Again, be kind!

 For the most part, narrative time should flow in one direction.
 Jumping back and forth in your chronology can be effective, but only if readers can keep up with your temporal acrobatics.
 Just as importantly, you need to make it clear why you’re abandoning a strict timeline for flashbacks or flash-forwards.
-Remember that you can see the timeline clearly in your head.
-But readers have only what you put on the page.
+Otherwise, it may simply seem like bad organization.
+Remember that you alone can see your timeline clearly in your head.
+Readers have only what you put on the page.

 Why does one paragraph follow another?
 Why does one sentence follow another?
 Readers should be able to see for themselves the way that the parts of a story link snugly together.
 Otherwise, it’s easy to get lost among disconnected passages.